afruizc/blog/blogs/2020-legacy-code-case-study/README.md

 ### Running Locally

-Before anything, I needed to run code.
+Before anything, I needed to run the code.
 Even though the system was already deployed in production, running it locally turned out to be a challenge.

 The code was written in python 2.7 and a `requirements.txt` was included.
 My